Toloka/docs/en/toloka-llm/task-description.md

 Describing your task is an optional step that helps the model understand the context of the task you have.
 When you provide this information, it improves the quality of the labels.

-We recommend that you think of the task description as if you want to continue the phrase "Here is the business context for classification problem we need to solve:".
+We recommend that you think of the task description as if you want to continue the phrase "Here is the business context for classification problem we need to solve".

 {% note tip "Example of a task description" %}